The Weisfeiler-Lehman Test: How Powerful Are GNNs?

 What Is Graph Isomorphism?

 Graph isomorphism testing is a fundamental problem.
-It is not known to be in P or NP-complete (it’s in NP ∩ co-AM ∩ GI-complete).
-For practical purposes, the 1-WL algorithm provides a fast, powerful (but not complete) test.
+It is in NP, but is not known to be either in P or NP-complete — it sits in the small class of problems suspected to be of intermediate difficulty.
+For practical purposes, the 1-WL algorithm provides a fast, powerful, but incomplete test.

-Iteration: at each step, each node v updates its colour by hashing the multiset of its neighbours’ colours:
+Iteration: at step \(k\), each node \(v\) updates its colour by hashing its own previous colour together with the multiset of its neighbours’ previous colours:

 Concrete Worked Example: Running 1-WL